Harini30-lord/My-C--Task/Task-6/README_Threadpool.md

 "C++ Thread Pool with Work-Stealing"

-This project is a C++ implementation of a high-performance, multi-threaded task processing system.
+This program is a C++ implementation of a high-performance, multi-threaded task processing system.
 It demonstrates the Producer-Consumer pattern using a Thread Pool where each thread has its own task queue.

 The key feature of this project is the Work-Stealing mechanism, which is designed to improve performance by efficiently balancing the workload across all available threads.
 ///